Skip to content

 Swiss Erbrecht (inheritance law) under ZGB Art.
 470-480 mandates minimum shares (Pflichtteil) for direct heirs.
 You cannot disinherit children or a spouse entirely under Swiss law.

-The current Pflichtteil quotas (post-2023 reform):
+The current Pflichtteil quotas after the 2023 reform:

 • Descendants: 50% of their statutory share